Tucker Carlson says Trump 'dominated' Kim as 'wheezing' North Korean dictator struggled

 "It really felt like we were at the end of the earth, the middle of nowhere, with kind of not many people around, standing in the middle of the street.
 It was very odd.
 And, I mean, right next to Kim.
 I mean could have touched him, that close," he said.

 "And, he was breathing like an emphysema patient.
 I'm not saying that to be insulting but he was breathing in a labored way like he was out of breath.
 And even allowing for the historic nature of it, which I'm sure played a role in his breathlessness, but my take as a non-physician was -- this is a very unhealthy guy.
+Very unhealthy.
 I mean, maybe I'm wrong... but that was the first thing I thought.
-This guy was in very bad health."
+This guy is in very bad health."

 TRUMP OFFERS TO MEET KIM JONG UN AT NORTH KOREAN BORDER